filecoin-project/filecoin-docs/content/en/storage-provider/architecture/Lotus-components/index.md

 The proving processes require low-latency access to the sealed sectors.
 The proving challenge requires a GPU to run on.
 The resulting zkProof will be sent to the chain in a message.
 There are strict deadlines for those messages to arrive on-chain (30 minutes for WindowPoSt and just 30 seconds for WinningPoSt).
 It is therefore important to properly size and configure the proving workers (be it on the Lotus miner <!--TODO STEF this whole section mixes names for software processes and hardware instances a lot - suggest reviewing the whole thing to disambiguate-->or separate) and to make sure there are dedicated wallets set up for these processes.
 If they use the general worker wallet there is the risk of message congestion, resulting in delayed message delivery on-chain and potential sector faulting, slashing, or lost block rewards.

-Always check if there are upcoming proving deadlines before halting any services for maintenance:<!--TODO STEF if winningPoSt is every 30s, when are there ever windows for maintenance?
+Always check if there are upcoming proving deadlines before halting any services for maintenance.<!--TODO STEF if winningPoSt is every 30s, when are there ever windows for maintenance?
 How does one even do maintenance?-->

     lotus-miner proving deadlines